eed3si9n/eed3si9n.com/original/sbt-1.4.0-beta.md

 Hi everyone.
-On behalf of the sbt project, I am happy to announce sbt 1.4.0-M1.
+On behalf of the sbt project, I am happy to announce sbt 1.4.0-M2.
 This is the first beta release for sbt 1.4.0.

-The headline features of sbt 1.4.0 are build server protocol (BSP) support and build caching.
+The headline features of sbt 1.4.0 are:

+- build server protocol (BSP) support
+- sbtn: a native thin client for sbt
+- build caching
+- `ThisBuild / versionScheme` to take the guessing out of eviction warning

 ### How to upgrade

-You can upgrade to sbt 1.4.0-M1 by putting the following in `project/build.properties`:
+You can upgrade to sbt 1.4.0-M2 by putting the following in `project/build.properties`:

 <code>
-sbt.version=1.4.0-M1
+sbt.version=1.4.0-M2
 </code>

-### Known issues
+### Changes since M1

+- ThisBuild / versionScheme.
+See below for details.
+- Native thin client.
+See below for details.
+- Incremental build pipelining.
+See below for details.
+- Updates shell to use JLine 3 for better tab completion [#5671][5671] by [@eatkins][@eatkins]
+- Adds support for Scala 2.13-3.0 sandwich [#5767][5767] by [@eed3si9n][@eed3si9n]
-- sbt 1.4.0-M1 does not support Dotty yet.
+- Fixes Dotty support.

-Check <https://github.com/sbt/sbt/issues> for other reported issues.
-If you find an issue, please report there.
+- Fixes conditional task.
+- Fixes remote cache id [#5622][5622] by [@iRevive][@iRevive]

 ### Build server protocol (BSP) support